 Andy Finlay

-Andy Finlay is a British artist known for textured white oil paintings and his use of cement, gold and ink.
+Andy Finlay is a British artist known for textured white oil paintings and his use of cement, gold and light.

 "I see myself primarily as a painter, but I don't restrict myself solely to painting.